Adharsh4/sampleDepo/README.md

 ## Note

-Depo Name is built on top of [Create React App](https://github.com/facebook/create-react-app), which means all features that create-react-app supports are available.
+Depo Admin is built on top of [Create React App](https://github.com/facebook/create-react-app), which means all features that create-react-app supports are available.

 To enable basic Google Analytics page tracking, you can add "REACT_APP_GOOGLE_ANALYTICS" variable in .env(or create env.production) file.
 For example, `REACT_APP_GOOGLE_ANALYTICS=xxxxxx` like this.